-Heading to uni this September?
-Wondering what to pack?
+Heading to uni this September and not sure what to pack?
 Don’t worry, we’ve got you covered with our ultimate uni essentials list.
-Here are our top tips on what to take and what you can leave at home - plus download your own university checklist!
+Here are our top tips on what to take and what you can leave at home - plus download your university checklist!

 What to take to uni - five top essentials you mustn't forget

-So you may now be thinking, what do I need to take to uni?
-Well, our uni packing list can help – you can download the full list here.
-We’ve pulled out some key essentials that you don’t want to miss.
+While you don't need to bring everything and the kitchen sink to uni, quite a few things are essential.
+Our uni packing list can help – download the full list here.
+We’ve pulled out some key items that you don’t want to miss!

 1) Important documents